gvsip/Asterisk/readme.md

-Welcome to GVsip!
+Welcome to GVsip - Asterisk OAUTH2.0 connection with Google Voice!
 ===================

-Upgrade Asterisk to an OAUTH2.0 connection with Google Voice GVsip is now Introducing a direct integration with Google Voice using OAUTH2.0 for Asterisk.
+Upgrade Asterisk to an OAUTH2.0 connection with Google Voice

 The project is a modification of res_xmpp written by  Matt O'Gorman and Joshua Colp.

 More information about using Google Voice with Asterisk can be found here https://wiki.asterisk.org/wiki/display/AST/Calling+using+Google

+If you would like to get involved or need support visit http://www.gvsip.org

 ----------